Protect Your Children When They Leave Home

-Regardless of the age of your child when they leave home, whether it is at the age of sixteen after leaving school, or at eighteen when they are going to university, or at another age – you will naturally be concerned about your child’s welfare.
-They may be moving into halls of residence, or setting up home for the first time, or moving into a shared property with a group of friends – but wherever your child is going there are a number of things you should do to ensure that they are as safe as possible.
-The following questions are a checklist to ask yourself in relation to your child’s personal safety, personal property, and precautions to take when they are out and about.
+Regardless of the age of your child when they leave home, you will naturally be concerned about their welfare.
+Whether they are moving into university halls of residence or setting up home for the first time, there are a number of things you should do to ensure that they are as safe as possible.
+The following questions provide a checklist to ask yourself in relation to your child’s personal safety, personal property, and precautions to take when they are out and about.

 Personal Safety